-Shrimp is a popular protein source that can be eaten raw or cooked, but it’s not always the most nutritious option.
+Shrimp is a favored source of protein that can be consumed either raw or cooked, however, it’s not consistently the healthiest choice.

 In fact, some shrimp dishes contain high amounts of saturated fats, sodium, cholesterol, and calories.